 Leemanism.com started on April 1st, 2006, a couple of weeks after my break up with Cindy.
 It was a place to vent my feelings and I was super active here.
-However, nearly fifteen years later, as I sit here, typing this out at 1:03am while listening to “Dreaming Your Dreams” by Hybrid, I recognize that this state of being has always just existed along with my desire to vent my thoughts and feelings.
-What I mean is that I had kept diaries prior to Leemanism.
+However, I recognize this state of being has always just existed along with my desire to vent my thoughts and feelings with the diaries I had kept prior to Leemanism.
 In other words, Leemanism has always existed because I existed.
-My only regret is that I am unable to open one of my diaries because it’s password protected and I don’t remember the password from 2005.
-Fortunately though, the other five diaries aren’t password protected.
-So this means I can revisit those memories and share them with you here.

 It’s amazing how far and how much reorganization this site has gone through over the years.
 I’ve gained friends, lost friends, so on and so forth because of this blog.